regmi-sijan/ml4cal/testbeam/README.md

 # Caution

 In the present version the length of the array is hardcoded to 31 for simplicity. __FIXME__.
+Also, the converted/fit samples have 4 parameters attached (amplitude, time, pedestal, buzz), but only 3 are used in the current state of the ML study.

 # ONNX Conversion